Stafford Castle: Re-emergence

 By the 1790s only a single low wall remained to be seen above ground, and that was at risk of falling.
 Some workmen employed to underpin this wall discovered the buried castle basements and foundations, which ran off from the wall.
 Realising the likely extent of these basements, and the possibility of treasures within, they brought their discovery to the attention of Sir William Jerningham.
 Jerningham immediately ordered all the foundations and basements to be uncovered, and the whole mound to be cleared of overgrowth.

-The castle was partly rebuilt in the Gothic Revival Style from 1813.
-Yet this work was soon discontinued partly through the lack of funds, and also because the Jerningham family were elevated to the peerage (one of their motives for the restoration project).
-Dubbed by some as a 'folly', this was never the case, as the Keep was always intended to be lived in, and was occupied well into the 20th century.
+The castle was partly rebuilt from 1815.